Continue with Facebook

 Taking steps to reduce eczema flare-ups may help prevent you from developing a strange odor.
 If bacterial, fungal, or viral infections trigger an odor for you, ask your doctor about over-the-counter or prescription medications to treat the affected area, and then ask for help creating an eczema-prevention plan.

-Since dry skin can lead to eczema flares, consider showering with warm or lukewarm water rather than hot, and limit showers to once daily.
+Since dry skin can lead to eczema flares, consider showering with warm or lukewarm water rather than hot water, and limit showers to once daily.
 After showering, pat yourself dry instead of rubbing with a towel.

 Also, scrubbing your skin too intensely or frequently may lead to skin irritation.
 Instead, focus on cleaning areas where dirt and sweat accumulate and body odors are more likely to occur, like your armpits, groin area, and skin folds.

-You can also mitigate dryness by applying moisturizing lotions or emollients immediately after showering to protect the skin barrier while your skin is still damp.
+You can also help prevent dryness by putting on moisturizing lotions or emollients right after you shower, while your skin is still damp.
+This helps protect your skin barrier.

 You are likely already diligent with your skin care and overall health and wellness, but a doctor specializing in dermatology can offer additional insight and suggestions to prevent flare-ups if you’re still unable to get your symptoms under control.

-If allergy testing shows that your skin odor isn’t related to eczema, talk to an allergist about potential allergens and how to avoid allergic reactions that can lead to smells.
+If allergy testing shows that your skin odor isn’t caused by eczema, ask an allergist about other possible triggers and how to avoid allergic reactions that could be linked to unusual scents.
 You may need to avoid certain detergents, plants and animals, and other environmental triggers.

-If you are following a keto diet or making other food choices that lead to body odors, ask a nutritionist or dietitian to help you develop a healthy and balanced nutrition strategy to heal your body from the inside out.
+If you’re following a keto diet or making other food choices that lead to body odors, ask a nutritionist or dietitian to help you develop a healthy and balanced nutrition strategy to heal your body from the inside out.

 Discovering why your skin smells burnt after scratching or why you have other odors with eczema may take time.
-Be patient, and ask for referrals and second opinions.
-With the right care team and treatment strategy, we hope you find answers and relief.
+Be patient and ask for referrals and second opinions.
+The right care team and treatment plan can help put you on the right track to finding answers and relief.

-Does your skin smell burnt after scratching?
-Have you experienced other skin odors with eczema?
+Does your skin give off a burnt smell after scratching?
+Have you noticed any other unusual scents with eczema?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 We'd love to hear from you!
 Please share your name and email to post and read comments.